jadamduff/sb_bracketeer/README.md

   -- Enter a team name to see their roster, or 'back' to select a different bracket:

-From here, 'back' will return you to the main menu where 'exit' will exit the program.
+From here, entering a team name will list their team roster in numerical order and 'back' will return you to the main menu where 'exit' will exit the program.

 ## Development